Singer with The Dubliners Ronnie Drew talks about his religious beliefs, socialism and Luke Kelly.

 Luke had a great musical voice, which I don’t have, and as well as having this musical voice he’d great pronunciation, every word, you could get every word, and he phrased, the phrasing was so good, that the story came across very clearly.

-Luke and Ronnie disagreed about trade unions but behind the heated arguments they were very close.
+Luke Kelly and Ronnie Drew disagreed about trade unions but behind the heated arguments they were very close.

-Ronnie is reluctant to call himself a socialist
+Ronnie Drew is reluctant to call himself a socialist,

 I'd be afraid of my life to call meself anything, I don't quite know what I am to tell you the truth.